返回 Skill 列表

 When the user says things like "turn on the living room light" or "set the AC temperature to 26 degrees":

-1. Locate the device — Find the target device based on the device name or location mentioned by the user.
-Follow this priority:
+1. Locate the device — Find the target device based on the device name or location mentioned by the user

-• Priority 3 — Disambiguation: If multiple devices match, list all candidates with their room information and ask the user to choose
+• If multiple devices match, list all candidates and ask the user to choose

-3. Query capabilities — Call the "Query Device Thing Model" API to get the device's supported property list
+3. Query capabilities — With the device_id, call the "Query Device Thing Model" API to get the device's supported property list and understand each property's type and value range

 4. Map the command — Map the user's intent to Thing Model properties:

-5. Issue the command — Call the "Issue Properties" API using the Python SDK: api.issue_properties(device_id, {property_code: value})
+5. Issue the command — Call the "Issue Properties" API, assembling the property code and target value as a JSON string

 Workflow 2: Rename Device